FZambia/cyclone-sse/README.rst

 ------------
 Known Issues
 ------------
+* SSE provides a possibility to use custom Event type.
+This app does not use it, because some web browsers recognize only standard event type - ``message``.
+But it does not mean you can not use custom event types.
+All you need to do is, for example, to put your custom event type in the first place of message array. (``["your_event_type", "data"]``).
+In this way you can detect event type on client side and decide what to do with incoming message.
+This is a payment for crossbrowser compatibility.

 * According to `http://stackoverflow.com/questions/7340784/easy-install-pyopenssl-error <http://stackoverflow.com/questions/7340784/easy-install-pyopenssl-error>`_
 their is no OpenSSL 0.9.8f distribution for ``CentOS 5``.
 So for CentOS 5 we use ``pyopenssl`` of version 0.12 (not latest)